Woodruri/ECN_Source_Code/README.md

 ### Server Communication

-The middleware server provides the following features:
+The server provides the following features:

-1. **Real-time State Synchronization**
+1. **State Synchronization**
    - Players can update their game state
-   - State changes are broadcast to all connected clients
+   - State changes are stored in SQLite database
    - Clients can request current state information

-3. **Connection Management**
-   - Automatic client registration and cleanup
-   - Connection status monitoring
-   - Error handling and logging

 ### Best Practices